 Now that your hair is properly prepped, begin by gently combing or brushing your hair from the bottom gradually working through the top of your hair.
 A common mistake that many people make is combing from the roots to the tips of the hair.
 However, knots tend to form from the middle to the ends of the hair, so brushing from the roots down in one continuous motion can result in further knots and overall damage.

 To avoid painful tugging on the scalp, begin by grabbing the first section of hair a few inches from the bottom, gently brushing the hair below your hand.
 Continue this process, gradually working your way up the rest of the section and repeat for the following sections until you can effortlessly brush through all parts of your hair.
 This method will result in less pain, pulling, tugging, breakage and hair fall, while adding life to your hair by keeping it smooth, shiny and voluminous.
+If you experience any of this, try using the Regenepure Biotin Conditioner to revive your hair's follicles and hair strands.

 - Brush hair twice a day to maintain healthy, tangle-free hair